 In this article, Derek Stockley defines and explains the term: human capital.

-Derek Stockley provides training, learning and performance management consulting services from his base in Melbourne, Victoria, Australia.
-Derek Stockley conducts one day leadership courses in Melbourne, Sydney, Brisbane or London
+Derek Stockley provides training and performance management consulting services from his base in Melbourne, Victoria, Australia.
+Derek Stockley conducts one day in leadership courses.

 I define human capital: